matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr02/README.md

 * docker run -p 20232:5000 --name miniwhoami_2 migbin2s/miniwhoami:latest

 # Task 4 - Network Troubleshooting
-## (4a.i) Go docker execinto the container with miniwhoami_1.
+## (4a.i) Go docker exec into the container with miniwhoami_1.
 What command do you use to do this?
 * docker exec -it miniwhoami_1 sh

 ## (4a.ii) Which of the following commands can you execute in the container: ping, ip a, curl, dig, nslookup ?